A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Problem Formulation

-Note that we have introduced in this formulation two new variables, $\textbf{z}$ and $\xi$, that help us represent the CVaR of the portfolio in a linear and discrete manner.

-The vector $\bm{\pi}$ specifies the weights assigned to each of the $m$ sampled return vectors (scenarios).
+In this study, as well as in practice, $\textbf{R}$ generally represents a sampled distribution of returns, and the vector $\bm{\pi}$ determines the weights for each of the $m$ sampled return vectors (scenarios).
 For instance, in the simple case of random samples without replacement from a set of historical returns, $\bm{\pi}$ is naturally defined as $\pi_j = 1/m$ for $j \in \{1,...,m\}$.
 Notice, however, that the weights $\bm{\pi}$ can be modified to adjust the formulation for a case in which features (contextual information) are added to the optimization problem.
 Assume, for example, that we are incorporating a sample of $l$ features $\textbf{F}\in\mathbb{R}^{l\times m}$.
 In this case, we redefine $\bm{\pi}$ to reflect the different importance attributed to samples based on the similarity between their corresponding features and those of the current state of the world (economic environment).

 More formally, if $\bm{f_1} $ and $ \bm{f_2}$ represent normalized\footnote{We say normalized in the sense of transforming the variables into something comparable between them.
 For simplicity, in our study we used a zero mean normalization (Z-score).} vectors of economic features, we define a distance $d(\cdot, \cdot)$ as